skogsbaer/sum-product/sum-product-en.md

 ### Rust

-Rust - being in many way inspired by Haskell - has direct support for both algebraic data types and pattern matching.
+Rust - being in many ways inspired by Haskell - has direct support for both algebraic data types and pattern matching.
 The compiler statically checks that `match` covers all possible cases.